 Step 3: In a large mixing bowl or the bowl of your stand mixer combine the room temperature unsalted butter, white sugar, and light brown sugar.
 Beat at medium speed for 3-4 minutes until fluffy and pale.
 Halfway through, pause to scrape the bowl and beater with a flexible spatula.

-Step 4: With the mixer running on low, add the egg and vanilla extract, letting it fully incorporate.
+Step 4: With the mixer running on low, add the egg and pure vanilla extract, letting it fully incorporate.
 Pause your mixer to scrape down the sides and add the dry ingredients.
-Mix just until incorporated.
+Mix just until combined.

-Step 6: Bake at 350F for 25 minutes or until golden brown and a cake tester has some moist crumbs sticking to it.
-I recommend rather underbake than overbake these bars.
+Step 6: Bake at 350F for 27-29 minutes or until golden brown and a cake tester has some moist crumbs sticking to it.
+I recommend rather underbaking than overbaking these bars.
 This will give them a chewy texture.
-Remove them from the oven, place them on a wire rack and allow them to cool in the baking pan.
+Remove them from the oven, place them on a wire rack, and allow them to cool in the baking pan.
 If you like sprinkle some flaky sea salt on top of the bars.

 Step 7: These chocolate chip oatmeal bars are delicious when still warm but can be tricky to cut.
 So it is up to you if you want them to cool fully or dig in while they are still warm.
 The melty chocolate chips are so good in these gooey cookie bars.

-Store any leftovers you may have in an airtight container for up to 5 days or freeze for up to 3 months.
+Store any leftovers in an airtight container for up to 5 days or freeze for up to 3 months.

 Are Oats Gluten Free?